-Current managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead expense and the cost-of-living has increased.
-When adjusted for inflation, that amounts to nearly a 50% cut and this is not sustainable.
+Current Medicaid managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead expense and the cost-of-living has increased.
+When adjusted for inflation, that amounts to nearly a 50% pay cut.

 What can you do?
 Contact your state representatives and demand change.
 Contact your managed care plan and demand change.